jakir-ruet/ansible-server-configuration-master/README.md

 apt install python3-argcomplete
 activate-global-python-argcomplete3
 ```
 To allow nodes into the ansible server, create a group on the 'hosts' file.
-A group show as follows;
+A group shown as follows;
 ``` bash
 nano /etc/ansible/hosts
 ```